 From Letters to Telemedicine

 The healthcare connection fundamentally lies in the use of these terms regarding remote communication.
-In general, communication methods have experienced a bit of a bell curve between the two over time with the adoption of different technologies.
+In general, communication methods have experienced a bit of a bell curve between the two over time with the adoption of different virtual technologies.

 Letters were, of course, an example of early asynchronous communication.
 You write a letter, put it in the mail (or send through a similar courier service), and at some other time in the future, the person you want to communicate with will read it.

-Of course, modern society has reverted in many cases back to asynchronous communication.
+Of course, modern society has reverted in many cases back to asynchronous communication examples.
 With text-messaging or email, for example, both people don’t need to be available to talk simultaneously.
 It is asynchronous, but this time, there is no delay reliant on delivery speed.
 These methods allow communication to occur at each party’s convenience.

 Do you see where this is going?